TotallyNotChase/c-iterplus/README.md

 There's also the `IterPlus`, `DeclIterPlus`, and `DefnIterPlus` macro to define/declare all iterplus utility structs, and utilities themselves at once, for a specific type.

 Most of these functions take in a pointer to an iterplus struct, that is filled with necessary information - and turns it into an iterable.
-For example, the defining the `take` utility using `define_itertake_func` will take in an `IterTake` struct, containing a specific type of iterable and the `limit` value (as well as `i` set to 0), and return an `Iterable` that has, at most `limit` amount of elements.
+For example, the `define_itertake_func` macro defines a function that takes in an `IterTake` struct, containing a specific type of iterable and the `limit` value (as well as `i` set to 0), and returns an `Iterable` that has, at most `limit` amount of elements.
 All of these elements are consumed from the iterable put into the `IterTake` struct you passed to the function.
 The *lifetime of the returned iterable* is the **same as the lifetime of the `IterTake` struct** pointed to by the given pointer.

-Though I should mention, these abstractions are just for fun to see what I could do with [c-iterators](https://github.com/TotallyNotChase/c-iterators).
+Though I should mention, these abstractions are just for fun.
+I wanted to see what I could do with [c-iterators](https://github.com/TotallyNotChase/c-iterators).
 I think the [the typeclass based polymorphism pattern](https://github.com/TotallyNotChase/c-iterators/Typeclass%20Pattern.md) is really useful.
 Even the regular lightweight iterators are certainly useful.
 But with the lack of closures, no way to capture types, and somewhat "meh" static dispatch support - there's **a LOT** of boilerplate needed to get you up on your feet even after including `itplus.h`.
 It's pretty fun once you actually define all of this boilerplate - but that's not a great thing.

 # Semantics and Explanation
-Most abstractions are documented in their own files.
+Most abstractions are documented in their own files, so you can view them in [docs](https://totallynotchase.github.io/c-iterplus/).
 The general idea behind every abstraction is further explained in the ["Lazy Abstractions"](https://github.com/TotallyNotChase/c-iterators#lazy-abstractions) part of the c-iterators README.

 # C11 Syntax Sugar
 With [`_Generic`](https://en.cppreference.com/w/c/language/generic) you can make macros to statically dispatch to the iterplus utility functions.
 Essentially making the usage be expression oriented, and certainly much better to use.
 But once again, more boilerplate, heh.